hydro-project/rust-container-howto/README.md

 FROM debian:bullseye-slim
 ```

 One thing I didn't mention before about `FROM` is that it defines a build **stage**.
-Each stage is its own distinct image, and one stage can copy files from another stage's topmost layer, but only the last stage in a `Dockerfile` actually gets saved.
-This allows us to build and prepare binaries in one stage, and copy only those files that we need into another, smaller stage.
+Each stage builds its own distinct image.
+A stage can copy files from the previous stage's topmost layer.
+When the build is done, only the last stage in a `Dockerfile` actually gets saved; this allows us to build and prepare binaries in one stage and copy only those files that we need into a subsequent, smaller stage.

 In this case, we're creating a temporary stage called `builder` that is based on `rust:slim-bullseye` and actually does our build.
 We're then creating our final stage from `debian:bullseye-slim`, and using a `COPY --from=builder` command to copy the `my-project` binary from the `builder` stage to the final stage.